This post may contain affiliate links. Please see my disclosure policy for details.

 Walking on the island is also not very accessible.
-The areas around village, harbour, shop and cafés are quite flat.
+The areas around the village, harbour, shop, and cafés are quite flat.
 But, the Pilgrim’s Way up to the castle is where it ends.

 The climb up to the castle at the top of the mount is uneven, with huge steps, steep slipways with big rocks.
 There are some rails to hold onto and some places to take a break.
 I saw many people here climbing up with walking sticks.